 Typically only the most serious Scoliosis Disability cases will qualify for benefits and you will need medical proof to support your case.
-To get approved for disability benefits for scoliosis you’ll need either an x-ray, MRI or CAT scan showing the severity of your condition.
+To get approved for disability benefits you’ll need either an x-ray, MRI or CAT scan showing the severity of your condition.
 As well as a doctor’s physical examination noting your limitations and records that shows therapy isn’t making your condition better.

 Scoliosis Disability can be a heavy burden to carry, making it hard to hold down a job and enjoy life.
 If you are in need of disability benefits for scoliosis call Jan Dils Attorneys at Law “Social Security Disability Attorneys Virginia“.